Dump and load redis databases

 Dumps Redis data sets into a format suitable for long-term storage (currently JSON) and loads data from such dump files back into Redis.

-The output format is intended to be compatible with redis-dump.
+- Uses an output format compatible with redis-dump.

 redis-dump-load may be used as a module and also as a command line tool.